 Where do your potential customers hang out online?
-This is where you need to be; sharing your content, advertising your solution (not your product or service…your solution), establishing yourself as an industry expert, meeting people (online networking), etc. Keep link back pointing to your website, probably to a page that contains the most relevant.
+This is where you need to be; sharing your content, advertising your solution (not your product or service…your solution), establishing yourself as an industry expert, meeting people (online networking), etc. Keep the links back pointing to your website, probably to a page or pages that contain the most relevant.
 A big part–especially in the beginning–of making sure your people will find you online is getting out there and in front of them.
 Some of the major platforms are:

 - FB Page and Groups

 - LinkedIn Groups

 The more links you have going back to related content on your website, the more Google will determine your relevance and enable your website to be more easily found in organic search for related search terms.
 Your social media profiles establish not only important backlinks to your website, but also enable you to begin building a community around your brand–all important for your overall online visibility.